FanWangEcon/Stat4Econ/README.md

 This is a work-in-progress [course website](https://fanwangecon.github.io/Stat4Econ/) for Introductory Statistics for Undergraduate Students, produced by [Fan](https://fanwangecon.github.io/).
-Course covers a limited subset of topics from *Statistics for Business and Economics* (Anderson Sweeney Williams Camm Cochran 12e), and uses various definitions from the book.
-R (tidyverse) is used throughout.
+Course covers a limited subset of topics from *Statistics for Business and Economics* (Anderson Sweeney Williams Camm Cochran 12e).

-Materials are written R in Jupyter notebook and shown as HTML files.
+R is used.
+Packages from [Tidyverse](https://www.tidyverse.org/) are used, including [tibble](https://tibble.tidyverse.org/) for framing data, [tidyr](https://dplyr.tidyverse.org/) and [dplyr](https://dplyr.tidyverse.org/) for reshaping data and aggregating statistics, [ggplot2](https://ggplot2.tidyverse.org/) for graphing, and [readr](https://readr.tidyverse.org/) for file IO.
+Materials are written in R using Jupyter notebook and shown as HTML files.
 To obtain codes and raw files, see [here](docs/gitsetup.md) for github set up.
 For HTML files, click on the links below.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.